-As Director of Foundation and Corporate Relations at LI, Ms. Bruno maintains a caseload of 60 foundations while managing the content of all propsoals for LI's development team.
+As Director of Foundation and Corporate Relations at LI, Ms. Bruno maintains a caseload of 106 foundations and their various grant requirements.
 In her copious free time, she serves on the Board for the Middle Resolution, an organization dedicated to helping the conservative cause in Virginia.

 Her latest book is William and Mary and Tyler, Too: a biography of Lyon G. Tyler, to be published as soon as it is finished.